huskeypm/cellmigration/README.md

 # cellmigration
-An openmm-based cell simulator
+- An openmm-based cell simulator

-Originally b ased on the OpenmmKant repo created by Ben Chun
+- ''Originally based on the OpenmmKant repo created by Ben Chun''

-Code for running langevin particle simulations
+- ''Code for running langevin particle simulations''

 # Installation